Critical fluctuations of the proton density in A+A collisions at $158A$ GeV: Intermittency in the presence of background

-Two special cases of Eq. (\ref{eq:correlator}) merit discussion: \begin{enumerate} \item When background dominates i.e. $\lambda \lesssim 1$ we neglect the third term in the rhs of Eq.~(\ref{eq:correlator}) which is equivalent to omitting the cross-term in Eq.~(\ref{eq:crit2p}).
-The justification of this approximation is non-trivial and will be provided by model simulations.
+Two special cases of Eq. (\ref{eq:correlator}) merit discussion: \begin{enumerate} \item When background dominates, as in the present analysis, $\lambda \lesssim 1$.
+In this case we neglect the third term in the rhs of Eq.~(\ref{eq:correlator}) which is equivalent to omitting the cross-term in Eq.~(\ref{eq:crit2p}).
+However, the difference of the first two terms in Eq.(\ref{eq:correlator}) can be comparably small, and therefore the justification of this approximation is non-trivial and will be provided by model simulations.
 These will be discussed in Section~\ref{sect4} together with the presentation of the results from the data analysis.

-\item When the freeze-out of the considered system occurs very close to the chiral CP, one expects the background contribution to become very small so that $\lambda \gtrsim 0$ for $M \gg 1$ and the correlator $\Delta F_2(M)$ coincides with $F_2^{(d)}(M)$. \end{enumerate}
+\item When the freeze-out of the considered system occurs very close to the chiral CP, there is a possibility that the background contribution becomes very small so that $\lambda \gtrsim 0$ for $M \gg 1$ and the correlator $\Delta F_2(M)$ coincides with $F_2^{(d)}(M)$. \end{enumerate}

 In the first case one can use mixed events generated from the data to simulate the background contribution and estimate $F_2^{(b)}(M)$ in Eq.~(\ref{eq:correlator}), assuming that the background consists of particles uncorrelated in transverse momentum space.
 By construction, $\langle n \rangle_{mixed} = \langle n \rangle$ and $F_2^{(m)}(M) \simeq F_2^{(b)}(M)$, since we use scaled factorial moments.